vlsienthusiast00x/sequence-detector-verilog/README.md

 ## References / Learning resources
 - Digital Design and Computer Architecture — Harris & Harris (FSM chapters)
-- Xilinx/Intel FPGA documentation on state machines and synthesis guidelines
 - Icarus Verilog documentation: http://iverilog.icarus.com/
 - GTKWave documentation: http://gtkwave.sourceforge.net/

-If you want, I can:
-- Generate a concrete Verilog implementation (Moore or Mealy) for a specific sequence (e.g., 1011),
-- Provide a ready-to-run testbench,
-- Add example synthesis constraints for Vivado/Quartus,
-- Or make the detector parameterizable by sequence and length.

-Tell me which option you prefer and the target sequence/requirements.